 Ask any young child what a cat says and she’ll tell you confidently, “meow.”
 But is that all that cats say?
 Meowing is actually just a small part of how cats communicate.
-Mostly, cats use their bodies to tell us, and each other, how they feel.
+From friendly to feral cats, all felines use their bodies use their bodies to tell us, and each other, how they feel.
 Everything from their ears, eyes and whiskers to their toes and the tips of their tails give us clues as to what’s going on inside their heads.

 Calm and relaxed

 A cat who is relaxed will have loose, fluid body movements and his breathing will be slow and steady.
 He may fold his feet in front of himself, stretch them way out in front, or slouch over the side of a perch.
 A relaxed cat’s ears and whiskers will be at their neutral positions, or maybe slightly forward.
-His pupils will be thin slits, and his eyelids will be soft — perhaps blinking slowly.
+His pupils will be average size (somewhere between wide circles and thin slits), and his eyelids will be soft — perhaps blinking slowly.
 Those are signs that he feels safe and isn’t concerned about monitoring the environment.

 When they’re showing their affection, cats rub themselves on you, often circling, or turning in little figure eights.
 The cat’s tail will be held high, often with a tiny curve at the very end, showing that she’s happy to see you, or another cat.
 Head butts and chin rubbing are clear signs that your cat loves you, because cats have scent glands in their faces that allow them to claim friends and objects as their own.

 A cat who’s playing will look a bit different from a cat who is relaxed.
-That’s because play mimics survival behaviors, so cats pretend they’re being aggressive.
+That’s because play mimics hunting behaviors, so cats could appear to be aggressive when they’re simply playing.
 A cat’s pupils may dilate and his eyes may get really wide.
 His toes will spread apart — to gain traction for sudden movements — and his tail can get twitchy or flick from side to side, which can also be a sign that he’s annoyed or agitated.
 In the act of play, cats may stalk, chase, pounce, swat, bite, shake, or grab hold and “rabbit kick.”

-A cat who’s mildly stressed, or trying to avoid something unpleasant, will squint his eyes, blink rapidly and/or turn his head away.
+A cat who’s mildly stressed, or trying to avoid something unpleasant, may blink rapidly, turn his ears outward or back, and/or turn his head away.
 His body will be stiff and possibly held low to the ground.
 He may lean away, or one paw may be raised slightly off the ground.
 You might notice him yawn, groom, scratch, lick his lips, blink his eyes or drink water excessively.